angaboli/FinOpt/docs/setup-guide.md

 ### Database Queries

-Use Supabase Dashboard → Table Editor or SQL Editor to inspect data.
+Use Neon Console → SQL Editor or Tables view to inspect data.

 ## 14. Next Steps